 On June 12, 2012 the World Bank's Board of Directors approved the Global Partnership for Social Accountability (GPSA).
+The mission of the GPSA is to expand opportunities for civil society and governments to work together to solve governance and development challenges and fight poverty.
+Since its creation in 2012, the GPSA has awarded 41 grants in 32 countries (out of 52 "opted-in" countries as of April 2019) through three global calls for proposals (CfPs) and one country CfP.

-The GPSA is a coalition of donors, governments and CSOs that supports civil society and governments to work together to solve critical governance challenges in developing countries.
-To achieve this objective, the GPSA provides strategic and sustained support to CSOs' social accountability initiatives aimed at strengthening transparency and accountability.
+To achieve its mission, the GPSA provides strategic and sustained support to CSOs' collaborative social accountability initiatives aimed at strengthening transparency and accountability.
 It builds on the World Bank's direct and ongoing engagement with public sector actors, as well as on a network of Global Partner organizations, to create an enabling environment in which citizen feedback is used to solve fundamental problems in service delivery and to strengthen the performance of public institutions.

-Through a country-tailored approach, GPSA-supported activities are implemented in sectors where the World Bank has a strong involvement and can help governments respond to citizen feedback.
 The GPSA works to "close the loop" by supporting citizens to have a more articulated voice, helping governments to listen, and assisting government agencies to act upon the feedback they receive.
 Ultimately, this helps the countries to improve development results and to reach the goals of ending extreme poverty and fostering shared prosperity.